Bindernews/LazorsSolver/README.md

 Simply execute `python solve.py`.
 To change the file being processed, edit the `cv2.imread(<filename>)` line in the `main()` function.

+Note that the program will generate several `logXX.png` files in the directory where it's run.
+This is for debugging purposes as the program is still a work in progress.

 ## History
 I became bored with solving the puzzles on my own, so I decided to write a solver because I thought it would be fun.
 Then I realized I didn't want to have to manually enter the game state, so I began tinkering with image processing